Great expectations: when to let clients go

 Time to say goodbye

-- Always consider a frank conversation with the client first, to draw some boundaries and try to re-establish your relationship.
+- always consider a frank conversation with the client first, to draw some boundaries and try to re-establish your relationship.
 Regardless of a client’s behaviour, you represent a profession, and must ensure that you aren’t drawn into communications or conduct that aren’t becoming of a solicitor.
-Before making any decision or saying anything to the client, you should refer to the SRA code of conduct.
+Before making any decision or saying anything to the client, you should refer to the SRA Code of Conduct for Firms

-- You must give reasonable notice.
-What exactly constitutes “reasonable notice” will depend on the client’s case and the reason for ending the retainer e.g. breakdown of trust due to unreasonable demands, or for non-payment of invoices.
+- you must give reasonable notice.
+What exactly constitutes “reasonable notice” will depend on the client’s case and the reason for ending the retainer (for example, breakdown of trust due to unreasonable demands or for non-payment of invoices)

 As one door closes…